1coderookie/BSB-LPB-LAN_EN/docs/chap04.md

 ---

 **Check for new parameters (URL command: /Q):**
 This function queries all known parameters and checks, if any parameter would be supported by that special controller which isn't released yet.
+See also [chap.
+3.3](chap03.md#33-checking-for-non-released-controller-specific-command-ids).

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/webinterface_Q_en.png">

 ---

 **Settings (URL command: /C):**
-It shows an overview of certain functions that have been set.
+It shows the [webinterface for configuration](chap02.md#221-configuration-via-webinterface) and an overview of certain functions that have been set.
 You get a quick overview of (e.g.) the used version of BSB-LAN, the uptime, the used bus type, the address, the readonly or read/write state of the adapter, about parameters that are set to log, protected GPIO pins and so on.

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/webinterface_configuration.png">